S-Limbu/sql-projects-portfolio/practice/analysis/16_customer_retention_analysis.md

 ---

 ## 🧠 Business Scenario
-The Customer Success Team wants to classify each customer as either churned or retained.
+The Customer Success Team wants to **classify each customer as either churned or retained**.
 A churned customer is one who made only one purchase, while retained customers made multiple orders — suggesting continued engagement and loyalty.

 ---